 'A Kestrel For A Nave' by Barry Hines was the basis Ken Loach's film.
 Hines was born at Hoyland near Barnsley on the last day of June, 1939, and died in South Yorkshire mid-March, 2016.
 He was educated at Ecclesfield School, between Chapeltown and Sheffield.
 The book was loosely based on his younger brother Richard's experiences in taming a kestrel.

 How do you think you've done so far?

 Did you guess the word in the heading: 'Ahsumivver'?
-It's 'Howsoever' ('Any which way').
+It's 'Howsoever' or 'however' in modern terms ('Any which way').